Q What is potato blight?

 Tubers can be infected with scab, spots, rots and gangrene.
 The spots and rots can be difficult to tell apart from blight as the end result, a liquefied potato, is the same.
 Fortunately, the same counter-measures apply.

-A Blight can develop if the temperature is 10°C plus for two days with high humidity.
+The minimum temperature needed by the disease, 10°C over two consecutive days, is unchanged, but it's now known that relative humidity only needs to be above 90% for six hours on both consecutive days for the disease to spread, rather than 11 hours, as previously thought.
 In these conditions, the disease spreads rapidly.
 In hot, dry weather it temporarily 'dries up', but breaks out again if conditions become favourable.
 This typically happens during early summer in the west and late summer in the east.

 A Dig out as many tubers as you can when you gather the potatoes.
 At the end of the season, remove all potato tubers, even tiny ones, and destroy them.
 Digging over the plot so frost can kill any remaining tubers will help.
 Throw away, burn or bury deeply any leftover or rotting tubers from storage, so they can’t grow the following year.
 Protect new crops by earthing up well.
 A layer of soil will protect tubers from spores falling from infected foliage.